Monday, October 5, 2009

 Free Lookups in the Dictionary of American Family Names

-The Dictionary of American Family Names, from Oxford University Press, is one of those must-have resources for serious genealogists.
 Each entry gives a detailed origin of a family's surname, describing its various meanings, geographical origins, and the context in which it arose.

 In fact, the venerable Genealogy Bulletin says "it belongs in every library in America , particularly those who cater to genealogists".